Circumcision

 “I feel very happy now, Mother,” I reply.

-“And do you feel like a true Muslim?”
-Mother ask again.
+“And do you feel like a true Muslim?” asks Mother again.

-Her question startled me.
+Her question startles me.
 It becomes clear I do not feel any change, I do not finally feel like a true Muslim.

-“I feel the same as I did yesterday, and the day before.
+“I feel the same as I did yesterday, and the day before that.
 I don’t feel like a true Muslim yet,” I say.

 “Perhaps your prayers are not finished?” she suggests.